chenghong-cch/parquet-file-merger/README.md

 Usage
 -----

-1. Open the `parquet_merger.py` file in a text editor and modify the `folder_path` variable with the actual path to the folder containing your Parquet files.
+1. Open the `parquet_merger.py` or `parquet_first_viewer.py` file in a text editor and modify the `folder_path` variable with the actual path to the folder containing your Parquet files.

 2. Save and close the file.